StrawChannel95/apocalyptic-wonderland.github.io/README.md

 ### Preparations

-Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the Wabbajack file path that you se earlier.
+Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the Wabbajack file path that you set earlier.

 #### Disabling Base Address Randomization